ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {: .file-content}

 Before starting jupyter server we need to allocate CPUs and RAM for our notebook.
-We will request two MPI tasks because we will learns to how to analyze data in parallel.
-We will request an interactive allocation using the *salloc* command:
+Let's request two MPI tasks because we will learn to how to analyze data in parallel.
+Submit request of an interactive resource allocation using the *salloc* command:

 ~~~
 salloc --mem-per-cpu=2000 --time=2:0:0 --ntasks=2
 ~~~
 {: .bash}

-Wait for the allocation to be complete.
+Wait for the allocation to complete.
 When it's done you will see that the command prompt changed:

 ~~~
 salloc: Pending job allocation 44825307